georgekhananaev/nasdaq-api-data-to-plots/README.md

 Python 3.10.4 (Newer should work if available)

-## If you installing libraries manually:
+## If you installing fresh libraries manually:

 1. pip install requests
 2. pip install matplotlib